Akamas Docs

 User and Workspace management commands

-This page describes all commands that allow users and workspaces to be managed with their options (see also common options available for all commands).
+This page describes all commands that allow users and workspaces to be managed with their options (see also available for all commands).

 create a workspace